kasra-hosseini/obspyDMT/README.rst

 1. Retrieval of waveforms (MSEED or SAC), stationXML/response files and metadata from FDSN and ArcLink archives.
 This could be done in *serial* or in *parallel* for single or large requests.
 2. Supports both event-based and continuous requests.
-3. Extracting the information of all the events via user-defined options (time span, magnitude, depth and event location) from IRIS, NEIC and GCMT.
+3. Extracting the information of all the events via user-defined options (time span, magnitude, depth and event location) from NEIC, Global CMT, IRIS DMC, NCEDC, USGS, INGV and ISC.
 Therefore, moment tensor information can also be retrieved.
 4. Updating existing archives (waveforms, stationXML/response files and metadata).
 5. Processing the data in *serial* or in *parallel* (e.g. *removing the trends and means of the time series, tapering, filtering and Instrument correction*).
 6. Management of large seismological datasets.